 - Quizzes and polls

-- E-commerce (from managing single ordering with PayPal buttons, to full e-commerce with online shopping carts, payment processing, recurring billing, discount codes, etc …)
+- E-commerce (from setting up single ordering with PayPal buttons, to full e-commerce with shopping carts, invoicing, recurring billing, coupon codes, etc …)

 - Sales workflow

 - Image galleries (with rotating images, lightboxes, etc.)